On modelling positive continuous data with spatio-temporal dependence: Wind speed data example

 \citet{Sandor:Leirch:2015} derived the corresponding one for a Log-Gaussian random variable $Y=\exp(\alpha+\beta Z)$ with cdf $F_{\alpha,\beta}$, where $Z$ is standard Gaussian random variable.
 Under our parametrization:

 where $\Phi(\cdot)$ is the CDF of the standard Gaussian distribution and $l(y)=[\log(y)-(\mu-\sigma^2/2)]/\sigma$.

 As a general consideration the prediction based on a model (Weibull or Log-Gaussian) outclasses always the na\"ive prediction (see Table \ref{tab:prediction}).
-Moreover, even though the simple kriging predictor is a suboptimal solution, the Weibull model outperforms the Log-Gaussian model in terms of RMSE, MAE and CRPS.
-Among the fitted covariance models we give again a preference to the correlation function with $\phi_{ST}=0$.
+Moreover, even though the simple kriging predictor is a suboptimal solution, the Weibull model outperforms the Log-Gaussian model in terms of RMSE, MAE.
+Finally also the CRPS of the Weibull model outperform the Log-Gaussian model.
+Note that CRPS values do not dependent on $\phi_{ST}$.
+This is not surprising since the estimated marginal parameters for both models are very similar for $\phi_{ST}=0, 0.5, 1$.

+Among the fitted covariance models, we give again a preference to the correlation function with $\phi_{ST}=0$.